 The engagement of youth in politics can be a creative force, a dynamic source of innovation which can contribute to catalyze important changes in political systems.
-However, the youth's relationship with contemporary politics is complex and problematic.
+However, the youth's relationship with contemporary politics is complex and problematic2.
 Due to its complex nature, today's youth is neither deeply apathetic nor unconventionally engaged in mainstream politics.
 Current trends demonstrate that political involvement and participation of younger generations is declining in comparison to older citizens.
-This decreasing level of youth participation in politics not only endangers the democratic representativeness (quality of leadership) of today, but also jeopardizes the democracy of tomorrow.
+This decreasing level of youth participation in politics not only endangers the democratic representativeness (quality of leadership) of today, but also ieopardizes the democracy of tomorrow.
 People's participation is widely accepted where citizen's rights and expression can be focused.
 The engagement of citizens in the policy development of the state and government promises greater efficiency and effectiveness.
 Through this mechanism citizens can claim their rights based on equality rather than traditional notions of "norms, charity, benevolence or patronage".
 It is logical to assume that people are not willing to participate if their opinions aren't making the right differences.
 In South Asia particularly in Bangladesh after 11 years of autocratic ruling, democracy had finally been established in 1990 as a result of a mass upsurge with a core demand for participation.
 However, this is only rhetoric, while the reality remains that democratic decision making and participation of youth is still a far cry in Bangladesh.
+Bangladesh is slowly but surely facing a breakdown of its existing democracy.
+Events such as the military soft coup in 2008, followed by the breakdown of electoral processes in 2014. suggest this alarming transition.
+A unilateral change at recent times puts democracy at a prolonged halt.
+This change has triggered the opposition to boycott and has left the whole country polarized.
+The political and factional interests of individual leaders has manipulated the major political parties to be merged and fragmented3.